"You should start your piece by saying, 'I swear this is not about offensive lines.'" - Alex C. Wilk , NFL Fantasy Live producer

 Even going back to Emmitt Smith's heyday, the debate over how much credit should be given to Smith's talent versus his hulking offensive line has always been a

-fun watering hole debate.
+waste of time fun watering hole debate.

 But the difference between then and now is that we have an actual way to measure how much push an offensive line gets, and how much yardage an offensive line creates with the power of Next Gen Stats.